 Our microcontroller can be used to drive Servo or Stepper motors, which allow for more precise control of how many turns are being made by the motor, or can even position the motor in one specific place, for example if we wanted to move the arms of a clock to a particular direction.

-The STM32F3DISCOVERY contains three motion sensors: an accelerometer, a gyroscope and a magnetometer.
-On their own these measure: (proper) acceleration, angular speed and (the Earth's) magnetic field.
+The micro:bit contains two motion sensors: an accelerometer and a magnetometer.
+On their own these measure: (proper) acceleration and (the Earth's) magnetic field.
 But these magnitudes can be "fused" into something more useful: a "robust" measurement of the orientation of the board.
 Where robust means with less measurement error than a single sensor would be capable of.